|

 My Work – A Taste,

-This is just a tiny slice of the hundreds of websites I’ve built over the
+Not the Full Buffet This is just a tiny slice of the hundreds of websites I’ve built over the

 years.
 Some were full live builds.
 Some were demos for potential clients who

 never pulled the trigger.
 But every single one?
-100% original—no templates, no
+100% original - no templates, no

 shortcuts, no drag-and-drop garbage.